simon0302010/Lyriks/README.md

 # Lyriks

 Lyriks is an automated lyrics video generator.
-It transcribes the audio and automatically creates a video using MoviePy.
+It transcribes audio and automatically creates a lyrics video using fast subtitle rendering (pysubs2+ffmpeg) or MoviePy.

 ---